Project-based Master's Degree

 You are here

-Requirements for Master's Degree without Thesis (project only)
+Requirements for a Project-based Master's Degree

 The requirements for this plan follow those for Master's Degree with Thesis (Plan A) in matters of admission and language requirements.
-Unless otherwise specified by the program, a Master's Degree without Thesis (Plan B) student must pass either a final written examination or a final oral examination, or both, at the discretion of the graduate faculty in the major field.
+Unless otherwise specified by the program, a Master's Degree with Project (Plan B) student must pass either a final written examination or a final oral examination, or both, at the discretion of the graduate faculty in the major field.
 Plan B differs from Plan A in substituting for the thesis a heavier course requirement and special projects.
-For professional purposes, the Master's degree program under Plan B is less focused on research interests and more adapted to individuals who will profit from a broader range of knowledge in their fields.
+For professional purposes, the project-based Master's degree program is less focused on research interests and more adapted to individuals who will profit from a broader range of knowledge in their fields.
 Whether taken for professional or personal purposes, the requirements for Plan B are meant to test interests and intellectual abilities at the same level as that of Plan A, but for a different purpose.

 Admission to the Graduate School requires the specification of a major field.
 A Change of Status must be requested from The Graduate School for a subsequent change in major.